Havana Elsa

-Havana Elsa is an American reality television web series that was released on September 17, 2012, on the official website for Bravo.
-A spin-off to The Real Housewives of Miami, the series featured Elsa Patton, also known as Mama Elsa, the mother of full-time cast member of The Real Housewives of Miami Marysol Patton, embarking on launching her own coffee line, also titled Havana Elsa.
+Havana Elsa is an American reality television web series that was released on September 17, 2012, on Bravotv.com, the official website for Bravo.
+A spin-off to The Real Housewives of Miami, the series featured Elsa Patton, also known as Mama Elsa, the mother of then full-time cast member of The Real Housewives of Miami Marysol Patton, embarking on launching her own coffee line, also titled Havana Elsa.

 Development

-Bravo released the web series titled Havana Elsa on September 17, 2012, while season two of The Real Housewives of Miami was airing.
+Bravo released the web series titled Havana Elsa on September 17, 2012, while season 2 of The Real Housewives of Miami was airing.
 The series starred Elsa Patton, known as Mama Elsa, the mother of full-time cast member of The Real Housewives of Miami Marysol Patton.
 The series depicted Patton launching her own coffee line, also titled Havana Elsa.
 The series consists of 9 episodes.
 After the conclusion of the second season of The Real Housewives of Miami, Patton's health had deteriorated when she suffered a brain injury after a fall in her home.
 Despite her health issues, Patton continued to appear on the third season of The Real Housewives of Miami.
 Patton died on May 12, 2019, aged 84; she was predeceased by her husband of 50 years, Donald Patton, who died in February 2018.